INET-RC/GeoMX/README.md

 cd GeoMX/scripts/gpu && bash run_vanilla_hips.sh
 ```

-> The first-time initialization of GeoMX on CPUs and GPUs may take a few minutes.
+> If you are using the images with tags `cu80` and `cu101`, the first-time initialization of GeoMX may take a few minutes.
 However, subsequent runs should proceed without delay.
 This issue is common and can occur with other frameworks like PyTorch and MXNET as well.

 ## Contributors
 * **Li, Zonghang** - *Initial work with equal contribution* - [Homepage](https://github.com/Lizonghang)